henry-huai/Terminal-BankApp/README.md

 4. user is able to deposit money into account
 5. user is able to withdraw money from account
 6. user is able to transfer money using account id
+7. user is able to check account
+8. user is able to review account transactions
-7. user is able to add one authorized user to one account
+9. user is able to add one authorized user to one account
-8. user is able to update authorized user for each account
+10. user is able to update authorized user for each account
-9. accounts doesn't allow overdrawing
+11. accounts doesn't allow overdrawing
-10. only account creator has the access to adding authorized user
+12. only account creator has the access to adding authorized user
-11. password is encrypted
+13. password is encrypted in database

-### Main menu
-### User menu
-### Account menu